keli95566/personal/_pages/about.md

 News & Updates
 --------
+30.08.2023: Checkout [the article](https://neuralradiancefields.io/magic-nerf-lens-marries-cad-files-and-nerfs-in-vr/) by NeRF.io about our Magic NeRF Lens paper.
+Thank you for sharing news about our work!

+15.08.2023: VRS-NeRF was accepted to ISMAR 2023 conference track!
+RealityGit was accepted to ISMAR student design competition finalist.
+Stay tune for our presentations & demo in Australia. :)

 20.01.2023: [Immersive-ngp](ttps://github.com/uhhhci/immersive-ngp) will appear at [IEEE VR 2023](https://ieeevr.org/2023/) research demo & poster session.

 22.11.2022: My PhD project was featured at the **[DESY Science Day](https://indico.desy.de/event/36442/)** as scientific highlight.